The Options: Half and Full Day Programs

 The half-day kindergarten option (a three-hour and 5 minute morning program) is free.

 The full day (regular length school day) program is supported by parent-paid tuitions.
-The MA Department of Elementary and Secondary Education has approved the tuition scale for 2017-2018; it is an income-based sliding scale with a maximum tuition of $3575.
+The Hingham School Committee has approved the tuition scale for 2019-2020; it is an income-based sliding scale with a maximum tuition of $3,750.
 Depending upon documented family income and family size, waived and reduced tuitions are possible.

 For families with more than one child in kindergarten, the family pays the full assessed tuition for the first child, using the sliding fee scale.
 The family pays ½ of the assessed tuition for the second child, and ¼ of the assessed tuition for the third child.